hrishikeshs/writings/thoughts-on-functions.md

 semantics.
 Given that code is read much more than it's written.
 It's worth taking the time to define new words and concepts we can use to make our lives simpler.

-- Unit-Testable chunks: The third way of looking at a function is viewing your code through the lens of testing.
+- Unit-Testable chunks: The third way of looking at a function is as a piece of independently unit-testable block.
 Often, the simplest way to test a chunk of code is to extract it to a function (preferably a pure function), and exhaustively test it's logic.
 This is especially critical when you have a lot of branching logic, or complex state manipulation you're doing.
 I can think of times when I extracted things to a pure function even though it was called only once in